jspaaks/notes-contributor-roles/README.md

 Notes:

 1. Conversion sources that are bigger concepts than the targets cannot be safely converted, hence I've crossed out the targets.
-For converting from sdruskat.net to Zenodo, that basically leaves only `Other`, which isn't a meaningful.
-So in our decision making, Zenodo schema terms can be safely ignored -- whatever we come up with maps to Zenodo's `Other` term regardless.
+For converting from sdruskat.net to Zenodo/DataCite, that basically leaves only `Other`, which isn't a meaningful.
+So in our decision making, Zenodo/DataCite schema terms can be safely ignored -- whatever we come up with maps to Zenodo/DataCite's `Other` term regardless.

 ### Preliminary `roles` schema